Wags to Wiggles

 The first animal shelter in Cocke County, Tennessee was started in 1978, by Lynn Bright and Cynthia Woods at the Newport Fairgrounds.
 The shelter was run entirely by volunteers and donations.
 In the early 1980’s, the shelter was flooded, and the facility was wiped out.
 Thankfully, all the animals were saved and by 1984, the City of Newport allocated a facility to be used as the animal shelter for Cocke County.
 Living conditions for the animals was extremely poor, they did not have adequate space for their proper care.

 In the early 1990’s, a small group of dedicated individuals were worried about the conditions of these homeless, abandoned animals in the county.
 This support group was started by Dr. Carol Hood and was named, “The Friends of the Animal Shelter”.
 The purpose was to raise money for supplies and to give physical help as volunteers.
 As this wonderful group of volunteers grew, they also became determined to somehow afford to build a proper animal shelter, knowing that they would not receive the necessary funds from the government.
 They worked tirelessly to obtain donations and thankfully, two acres of land was generously donated for the shelter to be built on in its current location.
 After several years of writing grants, numerous fundraisers and generous donations, the group had enough money to start building.

-The Friends of the Animal Shelter became incorporated in 1993 and the shelter doors opened on May 6, 2000.
+The Friends of the Animal Shelter, "Friends" incorporated in 1993 and the shelter doors opened on May 6, 2000.
 The shelter's contract with Cocke County was not renewed and was terminated on July 31, 2022.

 “Kindness is the language which the deaf can hear and the blind can see”